pyquil.noise module

 An array with as many axes as there are qubit and normalized such that it sums to one. p[i,j,...,k] gives the estimated probability of bitstring ij...k.

-pyquil.noise.get_noisy_gate(gate_name: str, params: Iterable[Expression | MemoryReference | int | float | complex | number]) Tuple[ndarray, str][source]
+pyquil.noise.get_noisy_gate(gate_name: str, params: Iterable[Expression | MemoryReference | int | float | complex | number]) tuple[ndarray, str][source]

 Look up the numerical gate representation and a proposed ‘noisy’ name.